 The West Midlands accounts for 11% of the population of England.
 Living here offers many benefits, including cultured city life, affordable housing, good connections to other parts of the UK and beautiful countryside.
 For more information on the West Midlands click here.

-Training is delivered at the various teaching hospitals, also calling on the many district hospitals.
-Most trainees choose to stay in the region following completion of CCT highlighting the quality of work/life balance that exists.
+Training is delivered at various teaching hospitals, and District General Hospitals.
+Most trainees choose to stay in the region following completion of higher specialist training highlighting the quality of work/life balance that exists.
 The organisation of placements and where trainees are based differs between the specialties, so please follow the link to the specialty you are interested for more detail.